 Medicare has defined a standard benefit plan.
 Companies must offer a plan that is at least equal in value.
 Many companies also offer enhanced plans that provide more coverage (such as a lower deductible or no deductible), but these plans have higher monthly premiums.

 Monthly premiums vary depending on where people live, whether they have standard or enhanced coverage, and which insurance provider they use.
-Premiums may also vary depending on income level, as may deductibles and copayments.
-On average, people pay a premium of about $30 per month, but some pay as little as $10 or as high as $136.
-For people with a very low annual income and few assets, these costs may be lower or be nothing, and financial assistance with premiums, deductibles, and copayments may be available.
-Premiums for all types of Medicare plans are higher for people with an annual income of more than $80,000.
+Premiums may also vary depending on income level, as may deductibles and co-payments.
+On average, people pay a premium of about $31 per month, but some pay as little as $12.50 or as high as $136.
+For people with a very low annual income and few assets, these costs may be lower or be nothing, and financial assistance with premiums, deductibles, and co-payments may be available.
+Premiums for all types of Medicare plans are higher for people with an annual income of more than $85,000 or, for married people filing jointly, more than $170,000.

 Each year, the process starts over, with people having to pay another deductible.

 Costs do not remain the same from year to year.
-Premiums, deductibles, copayments, and out-of-pocket spending limits are expected to increase annually through at least 2013.
+Premiums, deductibles, co-payments, and out-of-pocket spending limits may increase annually.

 PACE is designed for older people frail enough to need care in a nursing home.
 However, the goal of PACE is to enable older people to live at home as long as possible.
 In PACE, an interdisciplinary team assesses the participant's needs, develops a care plan, and provides all necessary health care.
 It includes medical and dental care, adult day care (including transportation to and from the facility), health and personal care at home, prescription drugs, social services, rehabilitation, meals, nutritional counseling, and hospital and long-term care when needed.